rinta-git/HUNGRY-SPOT/README.md

 ### Links
 :exclamation:**Important Note** - Data may not load due to CORS errors.
 To view the live data:
-1. Install the [CORS Unblock extension](https://chrome.google.com/webstore/detail/cors-unblocklfhmimgjlgebhijbbcemjkljahjpfkfm) for Chrome.
+1. Install the [Allow CORS: Access-Control-Allow-Origin](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) for Chrome and **turn it on**.
 2. Or, visit [CORS Anywhere](https://cors-anywhere.herokuapp.com/corsdemo) and request temporary access.
 3. Once you've set this up, access the live site link above.